 As of the release of Outlook 2016, Microsoft has chosen to begin requiring the use of Autodiscover for setting up Outlook clients to communicate with the server.
-This means that, moving forward, Autodiscover will need to be properly configured.
+This means that, moving forward, you will need to configure Exchange Autodiscover to get Outlook working properly.

 This page contains some information and some links to other posts I’ve written on the subject of Autodiscover.
 This page is currently under construction as I write additional posts to assist in configuring and troubleshooting Autodiscover.